sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 ### Time Needed to Execute the Procedure

 The time needed varies based on the number and type of samples collected.
-For a majority of our sampling, five niskin bottles on a CTD rosette are triggered to collect sea water at one depth (e.g., 1-3 m off bottom depending on the weather conditions).
-Then a singular sample is collected from each niskin.
-A cast in the southern Bight of the North Sea is at most 50 m deep and takes roughly 10 minutes (including 3 minutes of calibration time subsurface for the CTD sensors).
-Collecting a 2L subsample from one niskin takes between 2-5 minutes, depending on access and size of the Niskin bottle (larger botlles are faster to subsample because there is more pressure on the water to flow out of the Niskin spout/spigot).
-The total collection time for a singular cast with five niskins triggered and one sample taken from each niskin is 35 minutes on average.
+For a majority of our sampling, five Niskin bottles on a CTD rosette are triggered to collect sea water at one depth (e.g., 1-3 m above the bottom depending on the weather conditions).
+Then a singular sample is collected from each Niskin bottle.
+A cast in the Southern Bight of the North Sea is at most 50 m deep and takes roughly 10 minutes (including 3 minutes of calibration time subsurface for the CTD sensors).
+Collecting a 2 L subsample from one Niskin bottle takes between 2-5 minutes, depending on access and size of the Niskin bottle (larger botlles are faster to subsample because there is more pressure on the water to flow out of the Niskin bottle sampling valve).
+The total collection time for a singular cast with five Niskin bottles triggered and one sample taken from each Niskin bottle is 35 minutes on average.

 ## EQUIPMENT